Why people leave Vero

 Event architecture requires investment

-Vero's power comes from its event-driven architecture—but that power requires investment.
+Vero's power comes from its event-driven architecture - but that power requires investment.
 You need clean event tracking, proper data engineering, and a team that understands how to pipe events correctly.
 If that's not your strength, simpler tools may serve you better.

 The alternatives, honestly

-If you want simpler SaaS email: Sequenzy
+Best Vero alternative for simpler SaaS lifecycle email: Sequenzy

 Sequenzy offers behavioral triggers for SaaS without the complexity of Vero's event architecture.
 Describe what you want ("trigger an email when a user hasn't logged in for 7 days") and AI helps create the sequence.
 Stripe integration syncs billing events automatically.